Sidebar

 Content Management

-Schemas are defined with Zod and used to validate content at build time, which means the site fails loudly if I mess up frontmatter instead of shipping silent bugs.
+Schemas are defined with Zod and used to validate content at compile time, which means the site fails loudly if I mess up frontmatter instead of shipping silent bugs.

-This keeps the content model honest and the Typescript types in sync with reality.
+This keeps the content model honest and the Typescript types automatically generated in sync with what actually exists.

 Component Architecture